microsoft/pxt-arcade/docs/test/skillmap/story/story2.md

 **🎊 Congrats 🎊**

-Now you have a card that any friend would be excited to get!
+You have made a card that any friend would be excited to get!

-Click **Done** to return to the main skillmap to move on to the next level where you will create a joke!
+Click **Done** to return to the main skillmap to share your card with a friend, then move on to the next level where you will create a joke!

 ```blockconfig.global